 - Having a good taste in clothes

 For some people, these types of appreciation might seem shallow.
-But this is your first step to hold your attention and pull yourself out of negative beliefs about yourself – which is anything but shallow.
+But this is your first step to hold your attention and pull yourself out of negative beliefs about yourself – which are anything but shallow.

-2. Renew Your Appreciation for People, Places and Things
+2. Renew Your Appreciation for People, Places, and Things

 This is what psychologists call ‘hedonic adaptation.’

 For example, you may get a new outfit that you feel great in, only to get used to it and stop feeling as good wearing it.

 That’s why we need to constantly renew our appreciation for people, places, and things.